Moussaka is a classic Greek comfort food. Follow our step-by-step recipe to make this easy and comforting eggplant casserole.

 As mentioned before, there are four layers in homemade moussaka but don't let this scare you as this is not a complicated recipe.
 If you can make a casserole, you won't have a problem!

-To make the first three layers of Greek moussaka, you need:
+To make the first three layers, you need:

 - Eggplants - Italian or globe eggplants would work well for this recipe.
 Graffiti eggplants work just as fine.
 However, I don't suggest using thinner eggplants such as Chinese eggplants because the pieces will be too small after roasting.
 Remember that you don't have to peel the eggplants.
 The skin holds the flesh together and makes the transfer and slicing easier.